 - Using a fuel other than that specified could adversely affect the emission control system, and may also affect warranty coverage. - Under no circumstances should a leaded gasoline be used, because this will damage the three-way catalyst. - Do not use E-15 or E-85 fuel in the vehicle.
 The vehicle is not designed to run on E-15 or E-85 fuel.
-Using E-15 or E-85 fuel in a vehicle not specifically designed for E-15 or E-85 fuel can adversely affect the emission control devices and systems of the vehicle.
-Damage caused by such fuel is not covered by the INFINITI new vehicle limited warranty. - U.S. government regulations require ethanol dispensing pumps to be identified by a small, square, orange and black label with the common abbreviation or the appropriate percentage for that region.
+Using E-15 or E-85 fuel in a vehicle not specifically designed for F-15 or E-85 fuel can adversely affect the emission control devices and systems of the vehicle.
+Damage caused by such fuel is not covered by the NISSAN new vehicle limited warranty. - U.S. government regulations require ethanol dispensing pumps to be identified by a small, square, orange and black label with the common abbreviation or the appropriate percentage for that region. - NISSAN recommends using fuels that contain no alcohol.
+However, fuels containing up to 10% alcohol may be used, if necessary.
+To avoid serious engine damage due to increased cylinder temperatures, do not use fuels that contain more alcohol than indicated in this section.
+Also, do not use fuel additives, fuel stabilizers or fuel deicers that contain alcohol.